 To delete or reposition a link, enter annotation mode by choosing "Annotate" from the tools menu or by tapping and holding the page for a few moments.
 If the "erase" tool is selected, links will transform into delete buttons-tap on one to remove that link.
 If any other tool is selected, links appear as white circles that can be dragged around on the page.
-Note that a link's target position (the orange dot) cannot be repositioned at this time.
+If you'd like to reposition the orange destination circle, delete the blue circle and recreate the link set.